tgjrio/spotify-pipeline-setup/ReadMe.md

 **After the GCP setup, you're ready to start your Spotify pipeline!**

 * Clone or Fork this repository and then open folder in your favorite IDE (VS-Code is what I recommend)
-* Open your terminal and create a virtual environment and then you'll activate it:
+* Open your terminal and make sure you're in the root directory of this project.
+Create a virtual environment and then you'll activate it:
     *  `python -m venv [env_name]` env_name should be the name you want for your virtual environment and you can remove the [ ]
     * To activate environment on a Windows: `myenv\Scripts\activate`
     * To activate environment on a Mac: `source myenv/bin/activate`